-More information about Papua New Guinea is available on the Papua New Guinea Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Papua New Guinea is available on the Papua New Guinea country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 U.S.-PAPUA NEW GUINEA RELATIONS

 The United States established diplomatic relations with Papua New Guinea in 1975, following its independence from a United Nations trusteeship administered by Australia.
 As the most populous Pacific Island state (8.4 million: 2018 estimate), Papua New Guinea is important to peace and security in the Asia-Pacific region.
 Over the past decade, the country has generally experienced economic growth.
 Papua New Guinea has abundant energy, agricultural, and mineral resources, but it faces challenges including a boom and bust economy, weak governance, corruption, limited capacity and infrastructure to deliver basic services, the deterioration of its health system, and a concentrated HIV/AIDS epidemic among key populations and in the Highland provinces.

 The United States and Papua New Guinea have enjoyed a close friendship, and the U.S. Government seeks to enhance Papua New Guinea’s stability as a U.S. partner.
 The two countries work together on many mutual priorities from improving transparency and good governance, to combating trafficking in persons, curbing the effects of environmental insecurity, protecting fisheries, improving public health, and promoting gender equality and women’s economic empowerment, with an emphasis on increasing access to entrepreneurship.
 Our militaries have had a cooperative security assistance relationship focused primarily on joint humanitarian exercises and the training of Papua New Guinean military personnel.

 U.S. Assistance to Papua New Guinea